FlyingYanglu/transunet_mlia/README.md

         2. run `python prepare_dataset.py --data_path [path of TumorSegmentation_data/Segmentation_data/Testing ]`

     After preparing dataset, you should see Testing_cases have 19 cases if you are using tumorsegmentation dataset
-2. Download model checkpoint [here](https://drive.google.com/file/d/1x0sw_yh4zM4niIHPaKNHmgReOlJXwqEE/view?usp=sharing).
+2. Download our model checkpoint [here](https://drive.google.com/file/d/1x0sw_yh4zM4niIHPaKNHmgReOlJXwqEE/view?usp=sharing).
 Unzip the file and put the content of it into the model folder.
 After unzipping and data preparing, your folder should look like this.
 ```md
     Transunet_mlia
     ├── data/tumor